 Accounting standards require an organization to disclose information about the net asset classification, net asset composition, changes in net asset composition, spending policies and related investment policies of its donor-restricted endowment funds.
-The Council's gifts are subject to donor restrictions requiring that the principal be invested in perpetuity and only the resulting income be utilized.
+Certain Council gifts are subject to donor restrictions requiring that the principal be invested in perpetuity and only the resulting income be utilized.